offerrall/FuncToGUI/readme.md

     - `floatReturn`
     - `imageFileReturn`
 - **Easily Extensible**: You can create your own UI types if you need something more specific.
+- **Error Handling**: FuncToGUI treats the exceptions already for you.

 ##  Installation
 ```bash